pypi/warehouse/docs/contributing.rst

 Development Environment
 -----------------------

-Warehouse development requires the installation of several external non-Python dependencies.
+Warehouse development requires Python3.4 and the installation of several external non-Python dependencies.
 These are:

 * `PostgreSQL`_ 9.2+